All Episodes

 I can't remember.

-Anyway, Murphy, yeah, Murphy, Murphy and Burke, the dynamic do it.
+Yeah, Murphy and Burke, the dynamic dude.

 And I remember I had occasion to be in their presence one day, and they just happen to slip that they do whatever Warren Buffett wants done.

-That's that's one of his strategies.
+That's one of his strategeries.

-Even though the companies were doing great, Bain Capital did under Romney, and still to this day, Bain Capital goes in and tries to turn around companies that are on the rocks that may not survive.
+Even though the companies were doing great, Bain Capital did under Romney and still to this day, Bain Capital goes in and tries to turn around companies that are on the rocks that may not survive.

 As an example, as an illustration.